wnzid/Collatz_Project/README.md

-# Collatz Explorer – PHP Edition
+# Collatz Project – PHP Edition

 A lightweight PHP project that explores the **Collatz Conjecture**, also known as the 3n + 1 problem.
 This implementation uses object-oriented programming to model the sequence with parent and child classes.